Drakonis96/plexytrackt/README.md

 ### Collections and watchlists

 If you mark a list as liked on Trakt, PlexyTrack will create a Plex collection with the same name and add the matching movies or shows found in your library.
 Likewise, any collection created in Plex will be mirrored as a list on Trakt.
 Watchlists are also kept in sync both ways, so adding or removing an item in one platform is reflected in the other.

+### Backup and restore

+From the web interface you can download a backup file containing your Trakt history, watchlist and ratings.
+This JSON file can be uploaded again to restore your data at any time.
+Creating a backup is recommended before starting synchronization for the first time.

 ## Getting a Plex token